oracle/nosql-examples/examples-nosql-cluster-deployment/scenario-10.md

 The goal of this example is to walk you through the steps of creating a very small store and growing that over time.
 This demonstrates NoSQL's expansion capability in a simple to understand manner.
 In the first step, we will deploy a topology using 1 Storage Node, capacity=1 and replication factor = 1.
 In this case, we have only masters.
-In the second step, we take this very simple topoogy and expand it to include 3 storage nodes.
+In the second step, we take this very simple topology and expand it to include 3 storage nodes.
 This allows us to increase the replication factor to 3.
-The final step increases the size of the storage node so it has a capacity of 3.
+The final step increases the size of the storage node, so it has a capacity of 3.
 This will permit us to have 3 shards instead of the single one we have been using.

 In the previous section, we explained that configuring your store requires these steps:
-- Install the sofware in a set of storage nodes
+- Install the software in a set of storage nodes
 - Configure and start a set of storage Nodes
 - Deploy YOUR topology
 - Configure and Start Oracle NoSQL Database Proxy